 I'm stuck.

-But if other states want more viable alternatives like health savings accounts and if they believe in these cooperatives like my buddy down in in Wichita, Kansas, Dr. Josh Umber of Atlas MD, I'd rather go with the modern solution to medical problems.
+But if other states want more viable alternatives like health savings accounts, and if they believe in these cooperatives, like my buddy down in Wichita, Kansas, Dr. Josh Humber of Atlas MD, I'd rather go with the modern solution to medical problems.

-Well, I I I think that that Lindsey Graham's proposal could could well be part of the solution.
+Well, I think that Lindsey Graham's proposal could well be part of the solution.

 And if it brings some of the more moderate members on board, that's a good thing.